MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-specificusers.md

 This configuration uses a scoped policy.

-**Time required:** You can finish this configuration in less than 10 minutes.
+**Time required**: You can finish this configuration in less than 10 minutes.

 ## Prerequisites